 - Cargo container-postamat / productomat with specialized insulated compartments for the storage of goods or for waste collection.

 This project shows that it has carefully analyzed trends in urban traffic development.
 I can't imagine it in today's cities, but in those of tomorrow it seems indispensable to me.
 In fact, if autonomous vehicles become a standard, the very concept of "vehicle" will change radically.
 No longer just a vehicle dedicated exclusively to transport, but an entire space that moves by itself while being lived.

 We will be able to see B&B rooms traveling alone between tourist itineraries.
 People doing gym on the way home.
 People who take advantage of a "private room" for celebrate with friends and roam around the city too.
 The applications for urban transport are many.

 For example, imagine a large container for the separate collection of waste which, when full, leaves and goes to the recycling plant on its own.
 Or a vehicle that, depending on the situation, transports goods or people without ever remaining idle or empty.
 Or even a bus stop which, once full, leaves on its own for the requested destinations.
 This is OIII.

 Radically.
 Following a line that today appears confusing to us, but for our posterity it will seem natural and it will make their lives different.
 Spaces for vehicles will be reduced, in favor of pedestrian or micro-mobility spaces.
 The total number of vehicles will drop dramatically, and we will have less traffic jammed and cleaner cities.
 Many parking lots will disappear because they are useless, and their space will be converted.

 Stores will also take on more 'hybrid' forms, integrating sales with autonomous deliveries.
-It will be possible to ask for clothes on trial which will be brought directly from an autonomous vehicle: some will be chosen and paid for, the others will return to the shop by themselves.
+You will be able to ask for clothes to try on which will be brought directly by an autonomous vehicle: you will choose and pay for some, the others will return to the shop on their own.

 These are only a very few examples of practical applications.